asyaharoyan/stronger/README.md

 + The Nutrition page

-  This page had been divided in 4 main sections.
+  This page has been divided into 4 main sections.

 + The first section is about gladiators as we want the readers to get interested in the vegan diet without even noticing it.
 This is the reason why the page starts with a small picture of a gladiator (at least how people imagine them to be) and a big heading saying that the strongest fighters were vegetarians.
 The reader can skip reading the text and jump to the next section, but the idea will be stuck in the head as everyone has heard legends about gladiators.